RudWolf69/resume/README.md

 **Hosting Operations Specialist**
 Jun 2017 - Jun 2022

-As a member of Hosting Operations Specialists team, some of my key responsibilities were:
+As a member of the Hosting Operations Specialists team, some of my key responsibilities were:

 - Configure, maintain and troubleshoot:
     - Fortigate, Check Point, Cisco ASA and Linux Firewalls Policies/Rules.
     - Fortigate NGFW WAF and IPS systems.
     - VPN Site-to-Site and Client-to-Site in general.
     - Linux-based servers.
-    - Network communications through Security Infrastructure; such as Firewalls, Proxies, IDS/IPS, NGFW, WAF, VPN, Servers.
+    - Network communications through Security Infrastructure, such as Firewalls, Proxies, IDS/IPS, NGFW, WAF, VPN and Servers.
     - Digital Certificates.
 - Review and refine policies/rules.
 - Taking ownership of support incidents and using all available resources and knowledge to resolve them.
 - Being a reference on InfoSec concepts and best practices to the team.
-- Searching for vulnerabilities and elaborate their fixing plans.
+- Searching for vulnerabilities and elaborating their fixing plans.
 - Developing and deploying change plans to fix and improve systems security and stability.
 - Helping to adjust the systems by following security best practices.
 - Look for improvement opportunities.
 - Propose and implement security controls.
 - Contributing to enhance team's processes maturity.
-- Keeping team's knowledge updated by means of courses, trainings, workshops and lectures (Including new or up-todate security solutions, security standards, trends, best practices, offensive techniques and tools).
+- Keeping the team's knowledge updated by means of courses, trainings, workshops and lectures (Including new or up-to-date security solutions, security standards, trends, best practices, offensive techniques and tools).

 [//]: # "- **_Technologies used:_**"
 [//]: # "Verificar a possibilidade de aproveitamento do campo acima."